-This vivid blue ponte knit skirt and jacket (Butterick 6641 for those of you who sew*) gives me a very polished look for community speaking engagements and other dressy situations.
+This vivid blue ponte knit skirt and jacket (Butterick 6641 for those of you who sew*) is a very polished look for community speaking engagements and other dressy situations.
 But those don’t come up that frequently, and it would be a shame to leave these comfy, easy-to-wear pieces hanging in the closet waiting for the next one.

 Pairing the royal jacket with a basic black ponte pencil skirt was a relative no-brainer, and it takes on a fun twist with the addition of a diagonal striped back-and-white knit top.
 Pushing up the sleeves makes the jacket more relaxed.

-And the skirt gets another styling with this mock wrap jersey top in a multi-bright tropical print.
+The skirt gets another styling with this mock wrap jersey top in a multi-bright tropical print.

 What new outfits can YOU make by viewing your suits as separate jackets and bottoms?
 It’s like getting new clothes for free!